heryxpc/byo-asm-recon/cloudasm/README.md

 ```

 Add the CloudQuery postgres database as a data source to Grafana (Connections -> Data Sources -> Add new data source)
+- Search for PostgreSQL data-source and select it
 - Set the host url to `postgres:5432`
 - Set credentials postgres/pass
 - Disable TLS/SSL Mode